adimov-eth/vibecheck/app/docs/authentication.md

 ### Security Considerations:

 - Tokens are securely stored in AsyncStorage
-- Biometric credentials are protected by platform secure storage
 - Sensitive errors are filtered to avoid information leakage
 - Network status is verified before authentication operations